gadzhikuliev/backup_netconfig_without_tftp/README.md

-Install TFTP server tftpd-hpa
-Install the library netmiko
+- Install the library netmiko
-Set the parametr "device type" in dependence on your vendor
+- Set the parametr "device type" in dependence on your vendor